emersonramos3lt/snapshot-agency-ui/README.md

 - **Responsive design**, perfectly adapting to all screen sizes for seamless browsing
 - **Black and white color palette** for a clean, high-end aesthetic
 - **Smooth hover effects** that bring content to life while maintaining a minimalist look
+- **Animated image slider** created with HTML and CSS keyframes, featuring smooth transitions
+- **Pause-on-hover effect**: when hovering over an image in the slider, the animation pauses and that specific image retains its color while the others turn black and white — drawing the viewer’s focus to the image under the cursor

 ---